brianlockerbie/old-portfolio/_portfolio/full-stack-app.md

 ---
 I created a full stack application with a back-end using Node.js, Express, SQL and Sequelize, and a front-end of React.js.
 This application will allow you to create a user account, login with authentication and create, edit and delete and view courses.
 You must create an account to create a course and must be authorized to update and delete any course.

-Techniques and Concepts: JavaScript, Node.js, Express.js, Sequelize ORM, Express Validator, React, REST API, User Authorization, Error Handliing & Cors
+Techniques and Concepts: JavaScript, Node.js, Express.js, Sequelize ORM, Express Validator, React, REST API, User Authorization % Error Handling

 View project
 1. Download this repo.